Monastère Saint-Benoît de Brignoles

 The Monastère Saint-Benoît is an independent anglophone Catholic Benedictine monastery located in the commune of Brignoles, 46 km from Toulon, France.
-The Bishop of Fréjus-Toulon established the monastery as a Public Association of the Faithful in 2011.
+The Bishop of Fréjus-Toulon established the monastery in 2011.
 The current location was purchased in 2020.
 The Association was suppressed in June 2022 after two members of the community were ordained priest and deacon without the bishop's knowledge.
-The suppression has been appealed and the monks have indicated they intend to continue their traditional life of prayer, study, and work regardless of the outcome.
+The monastery is still open and the monks have indicated they intend to continue their life of prayer, study and work, regardless of the outcome.

-History
+History of the location

 The Templars and the Hospitallers

 At the beginning of the 11th century, a family from Rians built the Romanesque church, which they later gave, in 1025, to the abbey of Saint-Victor de Marseille.
 It was later acquired by the Order of the Templars in the 12th century, shortly after their creation.
 The Knights Templar enlarged the domain by constructing new buildings, which took the name of Saint-Christophe because it was now suitable for receiving pilgrims on their way to the Holy Land, via the nearby Via Aurelia.

 In 1312, when Pope Clement V ordered the dissolution of the Order, this house of the Templars (or secondary commandery) came under the jurisdiction of the Order of St. John of Jerusalem, then under the commandery of Beaulieu.